top

 If you were convicted of a felony, it doesn’t necessarily mean you cannot adopt.
 Your home study social worker will speak with you about the felony, when and why it happened, what you learned from that event, and how you’ve taken steps to correct any past mistakes.

-Whether you are deemed eligible to adopt largely relies on the nature of the felony.
+Whether you are deemed eligible to adopt largely depends on the nature of the felony.
 If the felony involved child abuse or neglect, domestic violence, child pornography or sexual assault, it is highly unlikely that your home study will be approved and that you will be eligible to adopt a child.

 Can I adopt if I already have a child?

-This will vary agency to agency.
+This will vary from agency to agency.
 Some have no requirements regarding other children in the house; others may have a limit to how many children are already present in the home.
 American Adoptions requires that there are no more than two children already in the home and no child under the age of one.
 This is to ensure that you will not be overwhelmed by the extra responsibility that comes with caring for a newborn.

 What qualification do you need to adopt a child from foster care?

 Your state’s private adoption requirements are likely similar for foster care adoption, but there may be some minor differences.
-For example, in Nevada you must be 21 years or older to foster parent a child.
+For example, in Nevada, you must be 21 years or older to foster parent a child.
 However, to adopt the child, you also have to be 10 years older than the child.

 Can same-sex couples and LGBTQ single parents adopt a child?